 With Navisworks’ Clashes Detective tool, you can quickly find, check out, and report interferences (clashes) in a 3D project model to prevent unpleasant surprises onsite and ensure smooth project delivery.

 By including a simple structure to go through clashes from identification to resolution, Clash Detective also helps to lower the possibility of human error during model inspections.

-Clash Detective can also be utilized as a one-time “sanity check” or even an ongoing project audit review once your design work is finished and proceeds to BIM clash detection.
+Clash Detective can also be utilized as a one-time “final check” or even an ongoing project audit review once your design work is finished and proceeds to BIM clash detection.